boxed-code/laravel-scout-elasticsearch/README.md

 ],
 ```

-### Setting up Elasticsearch configuration
+### Add the elastic search configuration
-You must have a Elasticsearch server up and running with the index you want to use created

-If you need help with this please refer to the [Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/index.html)

-After you've published the Laravel Scout package configuration:
+Add the following to your scout configuration:

 ```php
 // config/scout.php